 About Peggy

-Peggy is a female Mastiff almost 6 years old.
+Peggy is a female Mastiff about 6 years old.
 Carefully selected as a great representative of her breed, Heather decided to make her part of their program.
 Heather has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Good health testing